v8/v8.dev/src/blog/v8-release-71.md

   <figcaption>Performance improvement with new escape analysis (lower is better)</figcaption>
 </figure>

 The escape analysis is now also able to eliminate some cases of variable index access to local arrays.
-Here's an example:
+Here’s an example:

 ```js
 function sum(...args) {